yixin0829/Cayman/project-library.md

 * * *

 ### Java | 2D Wave Game
 This project was created for a highschool computer science course.
 I led a team to develop a 2D platformer game using object-oriented programming, delegating tasks to individuals and documenting the project in weekly summation journals.
 To improve project organization, I used IPO charts, pseudocode, and software development lifecycles.
 Most of what I learned for this project came from YouTube tutorials - the channel 'RealTutsGML' was used as a primary resource.
+The following picutres show some gameplay.

 ![WaveGame_1](/assets/Project_Pictures/WaveGame_1.png)